hcnolan/infr3120u-group-project/README.md

 # To Do
-- Create routes (Video Authentication 1 complete)
+- create login/logout button on navbar

 - customize views to fit our needs

 - add warning before deletion of document

+# Part 2 Done
+- Basic Authentication (Auth video 1 and 2)

 # Part 1 Done